qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 >
 > https://smallcultfollowing.com/babysteps/blog/2024/06/02/the-borrow-checker-within/

-In Rust, mutable borrow exclusiveness is still useful in single-threaded case, for safety of **interior pointer**.
+Rust has free **interior pointer** so that mutable borrow exclusiveness is still important for memory safety:

 ### Interior pointer

-Interior pointer are the pointers that point into data inside another object.
+Interior pointer are the pointers that point into some data inside another object.

 For example, you can take pointer of an element in `Vec`.
 If the `Vec` grows, it may allocate new memory and copy existing data to new memory, thus the interior pointer to it can become invalid.
 Mutable borrow exclusiveness can prevent this issue from happening: